How to get your HGV licence

 HGV against a blue sky with some cloud

-There are different types of heavy vehicle licence depending on the size and type of vehicle you want to drive.
+There are a few different types of heavy vehicle licence depending on what you want to drive.
+So, make sure you know which one you're going for before you apply.

-Once you've completed the forms, send them to the DVLA.
-There’s no application fee for the provisional HGV licence.
+Once you've got your forms filled in, send them off to the DVLA.
+There's no fee for the licence, but your GP might charge for completing the medical bit.

 How long does it take to get a provisional HGV licence?